It's Like, You Know...

 It's Like, You Know... is an American sitcom television series broadcast by ABC.
 It starred Steven Eckholdt, Chris Eigeman, Evan Handler, A. J. Langer, and Jennifer Grey, and depicted life in Los Angeles as viewed through the eyes of Eigeman's character, a diehard New Yorker named Arthur Garment.
 The series aired for two seasons, from March 24, 1999, until January 5, 2000.

 Synopsis

 The show sought to lampoon an upper class Los Angeles lifestyle, in part by presenting the Manhattan writer, Garment, as a fish out of water among Hollywood notables and the idle rich.
 In the pilot his character arrives with unconcealed hostility, intent on treating his readers to a bitter satire on the absurdities and excesses of LA culture.
 While staying with an old friend from college, Garment finds himself increasingly torn between button-down stern contempt for West Coast attitudes and a growing enchantment with the relaxed whimsy constantly swirling around him.

+The show was heavily marketed as ABC's answer to the recently concluded NBC show Seinfeld.
+Despite longtime Seinfeld writers Peter Mehlman and Carol Leifer driving the show's scripts, it failed to capture the same audience.

 The show was also notable for featuring the actress Jennifer Grey playing herself, the source of a running joke related to her real-life rhinoplasty.